sarthak268/sarthak268.github.io/_pages/lords_of_cosmos.md

     }
 </style>

+*A distillation of Deutsch's ideas from his books and works ✨*

 - Timeline:
     - 14 billion years ago: Big Bang created space, time, and energy
     - 12-13 billion years ago to present: no fundamentally new astronomical objects have emerged